Golam Samdani Koraishi: Career

 For three years, he served as a shepherd at his relatives' homes from 1942 to 1945.
 After that, he became an imam at the Dhanikhola Bazar Mosque in Trishal and Eidgah Mosque in Kharicha, and then a teacher at the Dhanikhola High Madrasa in 1955.
 Following this, he became the editing assistant for the linguist Muhammad Shahidullah's Purba Pakistaner Anchalik Bhashar Abhidhan (East Pakistan's regional language dictionary) project.
-He worked at the Manuscripts and Compilation Department (Bangla Academy) between 1961 to 1968.
+He worked at the Manuscripts and Compilation Department (Bangla Academy) between 1961 and 1968.
 From 1968 to 1971, he was the professor of the Bengali Department at Nasirabad College, Mymensingh.

 Personal life

 Quraishy married Sayyida Quraishy and they lived in South Akua, Darbar Sharif Road, Mymensingh.
 They had two daughters and five sons.
 From 1956, he overlooked the Emdadia Library in Chawk Bazar, Mymensingh, until the end of his life.
 He was also the director of the Quraishy Prangan in the last year of his life.